AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp.rst

 **Time, date, place:** the course consists of four online hands-on sessions 3h each.
 All times EEST (`convert 10:00 to your timezone
 <https://arewemeetingyet.com/Helsinki/2021-10-25/10:00>`__).
-**Schedule is tentative**, listed is earliest start times for those joining for a single course, reality may be 10-20 minutes later.
+**Schedule is tentative**, times are when to join a single lesson to not be late, reality may be 10-20 minutes later.

 - (week before) **Installation help sessions** (for sites that offer them)